 - Write the extended address into the EWA register (using SPI or Manchester direct access).
-EWA is the 8-bit extended address that determines which extended memory address is to be accessed. - Write the data that is to be transferred into the EWD registers (using SPI or Manchester direct access).
-This requires four SPI writes or two Manchester packets to load all 32 bits of data.
+EWA is the 8-bit extended address that determines which extended memory address will be accessed. - 2.
+Write the data that is to be transferred into the EWD registers (using SPI or Manchester direct access).
+This will take four SPI writes or 2 Manchester packets to load all 32 bits of data. - 3.
 Invoke the extended access by writing the direct EWCS.
 EXW bit with 1.

-The 32 bits of data in EWD are then written to the address specified in EWA.
+The 32-bit of data in EWD are then written to the address specified in EWA.

 The bit EWCS.WDN can be polled to determine when the write completes.
-This is only necessary for EEPROM writes, which can require up to 24 ms to complete.
+This is only necessary for EEPROM writes, which can take up to 24 ms to complete.
 Shadow register writes complete immediately in one system clock cycle after synchronization.